School suspension, exclusion or expulsion

 school; suspended; expelled; excluded; suspension; exclusion; expulsion; problems; discipline; behaviour; management; behavior; policies; policy; independent; catholic; state; public; private;

 Part of growing up for children is to accept the consequences of their behaviour.
-Suspension is a consequence of serious problem behaviour.
+Suspension from school is a consequence of serious problem behaviour.

 - Exclusion refers to longer periods of suspension (within the public (government) school system).